 Superstition or not, why hedge our bets?
 These food-based rituals are not only fun, they're absolutely delicious.

 The expression "high on the hog" refers to the choice cuts of pork, those from the loin, shoulder and upper leg, long reserved for the elite.
 The "low on the hog" cuts like belly, trotters and offal were left for poor folk.
 Not so today — it's all good for all folks!
-So naturally, pork, with its rich, delicious fattiness has come to symbolize wealth and prosperity.
-With so many options, sausage, ribs, bacon, ham, suckling pig, etc., there's no reason not to be in "hog heaven" for at least one day.
+So, naturally, pork, with its rich, delicious fattiness has come to symbolize wealth and prosperity.
+With so many options like sausage, ribs, bacon, ham, suckling pig, etc., there's no reason not to be in "hog heaven" for at least one day.

-Italians eat lentils on New Year's for wealth and prosperity because the flat legumes were believed to resemble Roman coins.
+Italians eat lentils on New Year's Eve for wealth and prosperity because the flat legumes were once believed to resemble Roman coins.
 They're traditionally served with — you guessed it: pork — this time in the form of a huge sausage called cotechino that simmers with the lentils.

 3. Soba Noodles

 In Japan, they signify long life, but only if you eat them without breaking or chewing them.
-Slurp these long noodles in one piece for a good long life, or at the very least, a very tasty meal.
+Slurp these long noodles in one piece for a good long life or, at the very least, a very tasty meal.

 4. Black-Eyed Peas